April-2022-LC-LiftOff/parenting-playbook/README.md

 # tomh-group-repo

-## 🔹 Things to Note for this branch 🔹
-I used Spring Security for the login and registration features.
-We can revisit the default look at a later date.
-I still need to create the logout feature, which will be a link that takes you back to the homepage after logging you out.
-We also should discuss what a user's account page looks like.
 ## 🔹 Overview 🔹

 This project is a resource for parents to identify potential interventions and solutions to executive functioning concerns (e.g. issues with organization, staying on task, self-monitoring, self-management, etc.).